 Post-Grammys, millions typed the keywords ‘Jennifer Lopez

 green dress’ into Google.
+Netizens wanted to see the dress again because once wasn't just enough.
 But all they got were text links to articles and no

 “It was the most popular search query we’d ever seen but we had no way to show the dress”.